vitkarpov/jiraff/README.md

 * fork the repo;
 * make an issue, look at the number — it's needed for a new feature's branch name;
 * checkout to the new branch `issue#...-implement-...-method`;
-* make pull request and wait a feedback.
+* make pull request and wait some feedback.
 Thank you!

 # TODO